-Level I Prerequisites: No Basic Skills prerequisite Level II Prerequisites: MUS 210 minimum grade "C"
+Level I Prerequisites: No Basic Skills prerequisite Level II Prerequisites: MUS 210 minimum grade "C" O lecture, O lab, O clinical, 30 other, 30 total contact hours

 This course is a continuation of MUS 210, providing studies beyond the beginning stage.
-The focus is on individual development in terms of technique, expression, and performance.
+The focus is on individual development in terms of technique, expression. and performance.
 The course also provides further keyboard skills and historical and theoretical background.
 This course was previously MUS 213.